 Minimally, you should provide your peer reviewers with:

 - Summary of Proposal

 - Funds Requested from SSHRC

 - Budget: Personnel Costs, Research Travel & Subsistence Costs, Dissemination Costs [justifications typed into the form]

-- Detailed Description [max.
-5 pages, attached] including methodology.
+- Detailed Description including literature review and methodology.